Last Updated : Sept 2022

 Affle has seen 80-100% of customer recurrence in the past two years, while six of its top-10 clients have been associated with the company for more than three years.
-On the financial front the company has consistently improved its top and bottom-Line over the past years with a robust CAGR sales growth of 46% in the last three years and a profit CAGR of a whopping 69% between the same years.
-Also, it reported a consistent growth in its Return on Equity and Return on Capital Employed of 36% and 52% respectively during the last 3 years.
-On the negative front Affle India has high client concentration, more than 65% of its revenues comes from top 10 clients.
-So loss of 1 or 2 clients can have a significant impact on the revenues of the company.
+On the financial front the company has consistently improved its top and bottom-Line over the past 3 years with a robust CAGR sales growth of 63.1% in the last three years and a profit CAGR of a whopping 63.6% between the same years.
+Also, it reported a consistent growth in its Return on Equity and Return on Capital Employed of 34.1% and 27.9% respectively during the last 3 years.
+On the risk front Affle India has high client concentration, more than 65% of its revenues comes from top 10 clients.
+So, loss of 1 or 2 clients can have a significant impact on the revenues of the company.
 Apart from this any new change in technology, entry of big players and competition in its product’s pricing could impact growth and profits of the company.

-Key risks associated with Small-cap companies:
+Key risks associated with Small cap companies

 Value Traps: Value trap is when a company is consistently operating in lower profits with very limited cash flows and cannot break through the phase while investors wait for them to turn profitable one day.
 Small-cap companies, especially the low ranking ones, are more prone to being value traps and might go defunct if the trend continues for a longer period.